shareandcharge/sc-app/README.md

   - java jre & sdk (Version 8)
   - cocoapods ('gem install cocoapods && pod setup')

-### BE SURE TO HAVE NVM INSTALLED!
-Look at the wiki!
+### 2. Install NVM and Node 6
+  - Instal NVM `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.2/install.sh | bash`
+  - Close and open your terminal, otherwise it does not take effect
+  - Confirm the installation `command -v nvm`
+  - Install the right version of node for building the App `nvm install 6.11.0`
+  - Use the version `nvm use 6.11.0`

-### 2. Set up  the machine and environment to require the proper dependencies & versions by running the configuration scripts located in the `./bin directory`
+### 3. Set up  the machine and environment to require the proper dependencies & versions by running the configuration scripts located in the `./bin directory`
+  Important: You might need to run these commands as SUDO

   a.
 Run the box-setup script to ensure the right node version npm packages and ruby build tools are installed.(Be aware that it probably will destroy/change your node, npm, and possible ionic/cordova - installations)
   ```./bin/box-setup.sh```

   b.
 Run the prepare-build script to download the required npm packages prepare the ionic build process.
 Fastlane will eventually take care of this process.
   ```./bin/prepare-build.sh```

 ##### TODO: Implement error handling for scripts in `./bin`
 All scripts under `./bin/*` have to be executed from the ROOT directory of this project.
 Please be aware of that the existing scripts under `./bin` are not handling any exceptions right now.